-If you’ve ever felt like you have “too many interests,” and you’re good at writing, it’s worth checking into whether freelance writing would suit you.
-It allows for a lot of creativity, and because multi-niche writing, contrary to popular belief, is a great way to have a successful writing career, you’ll be able to not only earn a living doing it, but you won’t get bored and feel like abandoning yet another career.
+If you’ve ever felt like you have “too many interests” and you happen to be good at writing, it’s worth checking into whether freelance writing would suit you.
+Multi-niche writing, contrary to popular belief, is a great way to have a successful writing career.
+You’ll be able to not only earn a living doing it, but you won’t get bored and feel like abandoning yet another job.

 Latest posts by marianamcdougall (see all)

 - Writing for the Sake of Writing - August 9, 2021

 - Should You Start a Writing Business in a Pandemic? - May 22, 2021

 - COVID-19 Mind Map for Content Creation & Freelance Writing - January 18, 2021

 - Where to Find Freelance Writing Gigs, Part 2 - December 31, 2019